bjatkin/minecraft_tracker/readme.md

 Next you'll be asked to give a description.
 You can leave this blank, or you can add some more information about the location you added (e.g. this village is near spawn and a desert temple).
-Once you've entered a description you'll be prompted to specify the dimention your location is in.
+Once you've entered a description you'll be prompted to specify the dimension your location is in.
     1) [O]verworld
     2) [N]ether
     3) [E]nd
 Again, you make your choice by using the first letter of the command (e.g. o, n or e).
 These commands are case insensitive. finally you'll have to enter the x, y and z coordinates.
+Coordinates should be entered as whole numbers rather than decimals.
 Be sure to press enter after entering each of the coordinates.

 ## Searching your places

 ![Search A Place](https://github.com/bjatkin/minecraft_tracker/blob/master/img/mine_track_search.png)

 When searching your places you'll be asked to input a query.
 This is a regex that will attempt to match against all the place names.
 If a match is found the place will be displayed.
+In addition to the coordinates you originally set for the location, all overworld locations will display their coordinates in the nether and vice versa.

 ## Deleting a place